Quit Moaning–Finding a Job is Not Difficult!

 Be dressed professionally.

 Dress as well as or better than the owner.
 Freshly ironed black dress pants, a nice blouse, well-fitted blazer, and clean, black, closed-toed shoes are excellent.
-Keep the accessorizing unobtrusive, classy, and to a minimum.
-One pair of earrings (not seven), a simple bracelet, and a simple necklace are perfect.
+Keep the accessorizing unobtrusive and to a minimum.

 Have your hair, makeup, and nails done.

 You’re representing your industry.
-Don’t show up with raggedy nails, tacky nail art, messy hair, and loud cosmetics.
+Don’t show up with raggedy nails, messy hair, and loud cosmetics.
 Your makeup should look natural, your nails well maintained, and your hair styled nicely.
-Trendy salons tend to encourage more outrageous hairstyles and colors, but if you’re looking for a job, it’s generally better to keep your hair a natural color.
+Trendy salons tend to encourage more outrageous hairstyles and colors but if you’re looking for a job, it’s generally better to keep your hair a natural color.

 Have your paperwork ready.

 You’re not a servant.
-You’re interviewing them as well.
+You’re interviewing the salon owner as well.

 The Interview From Hell